Senior Camping Pass for State Parks – Updated for 2026 for Every State

 Vermont

-In Vermont, you can save on day-use fees by purchasing either an individual pass for $30 or a vehicle pass for $90.
-A ten-visit punch card is also available for $30, and one punch will be taken per person per visit.
+You can save on day-use fees at Vermont state parks by purchasing either an individual pass for $40 or a vehicle pass for $105.
+A ten-visit punch card is also available for $40, and one punch will be taken per person per visit.

-These passes do not discount camping fees, so be sure to budget accordingly.
+These passes do not discount camping fees, however.

 Virginia

-The Naturally Yours Passport is the option in Virginia.
-This pass is $75, and senior state parks passes are available for only $40.
+In Virginia, seniors can purchase the Naturally Yours Passport.
+This pass is $85, and senior state park passes are available for only $40.
 Both passes give visitors free parking and admission to all Virginia state parks for a full year.
 Unfortunately, these passes do not offer discounted camping.

 Washington

-That said, this pass is not necessary if you’ll be camping in the state parks, as campers are allowed access to the park they are camping in without paying day-use fees.
+This pass is not necessary if you’ll be camping in the state parks, as campers are allowed access to the park they are camping in without paying day-use fees.
+The Discover Pass also gives you access to some fee-free boondocking spots.

 West Virginia

-West Virginia does not offer an annual state parks pass.
+West Virginia does not offer an annual state park pass.
 The system does offer a 10% senior discount on camping though, so be sure to take advantage of this!

 Wisconsin

 An annual pass grants a person day-use access to all state parks, but does not cover camping fees, which can vary.
-That said, since an admission sticker is required for each day of a camper’s stay, an annual pass will likely save you money if you plan to camp in state parks for any length of time.
+Since an admission sticker is required for each day of a camper’s stay, an annual pass will likely save you money if you plan to camp in state parks for any length of time.

 Wyoming

-Lastly, there is Wyoming.
-Residents of this state can pay $40 for a day-use fee and $50 for an overnight camping fee.
-These passes combined will allow them to visit the parks and camp for a full year.
+And finally, there is Wyoming.
+Wyoming residents can pay $48 for a day-use pass and ~$90 for an overnight camping pass.
+These passes combined will allow them to visit the state parks and camp for a full year.

 Other Camping Passes to Consider

-This awesome little card can be had for $20 annually or $80 for a lifetime pass, and is available to U.S. citizens ages 62 and up.
-It offers the cardholder free admission to national parks sites across the country, as well as 50% off many national park camping fees.
+A senior pass for state parks isn’t the only way to save on camping fees.
+Another great option for the senior camping crowd is the “America the Beautiful” Senior Pass.
+Seniors can purchase this awesome little card for $20 annually or $80 for a lifetime pass.
+It’s available to U.S. citizens ages 62 and up.
+It offers the cardholder free admission to national park sites across the country, as well as 50% off many national park camping fees.

 Other amazing camping memberships and passes for people of all ages include: